 So, let’s dive deep into this short post.

-How to switch on induction?
+How to Switch on Induction Stove?

 It’s easy!
 I hope you’ve installed the built-in or portable induction already!
 A built-in cooktop requires the technician to fix it, and you may need to cut the countertop to install it properly.
 After that, it’s time to start cooking.